kjhass/PublicKB/Container Services/getting-started-with-kubernetes.md

 #### Ubuntu 14  Walkthrough: Installation of Requirements and Scripts

-If you use ubuntu 14, for your convenience we have provided a step by step guide to install the requirements and install the script.
+If you use ubuntu 14, for your convenience we have provided a step by step guide to install the requirements and the script.

 ```
   # system